apinf/api-guidelines/response-formats.md

 Details of returned data depend on operation.

+## Checkings to be done

+When handing any request, API must check

+* does User requesting an operation have an account
+* does the targeted resource exist
+* is user priviledged to operation in question
+* are all required parameters provided in request

+In case any of checkings fail, operation is stopped and an appropriate error response is sent.

+In case checkings succeed, the functionality continues.
+When resources are handled the API functionality must be planned such a way, that in successful case all requested resources are updated and in failure case none of the requested resources are updated.
+No partial updates.

+Keep API purpose and functionality as simple as possible.
+Do not try to overload API functionality.

 ## Error handling

 Similarily as an HTML error page shows a useful error message to a visitor, an API provides a useful error message in a known consumable format.
 API must not return an uncontrolled error response.